Division algebra: Associative division algebras

 The best-known examples of associative division algebras are the finite-dimensional real ones (that is, algebras over the field R of real numbers, which are finite-dimensional as a vector space over the reals).
 The Frobenius theorem states that up to isomorphism there are three such algebras: the reals themselves (dimension 1), the field of complex numbers (dimension 2), and the quaternions (dimension 4).

 Wedderburn's little theorem states that if D is a finite division algebra, then D is a finite field.

 Over an algebraically closed field K (for example the complex numbers C), there are no finite-dimensional associative division algebras, except K itself.

-Associative division algebras have no zero divisors.
-A finite-dimensional unital associative algebra (over any field) is a division algebra if and only if it has no zero divisors.
+Associative division algebras have no nonzero zero divisors.
+A finite-dimensional unital associative algebra (over any field) is a division algebra if and only if it has no nonzero zero divisors.

 Whenever A is an associative unital algebra over the field F and S is a simple module over A, then the endomorphism ring of S is a division algebra over F; every associative division algebra over F arises in this fashion.

 The center of an associative division algebra D over the field K is a field containing K. The dimension of such an algebra over its center, if finite, is a perfect square: it is equal to the square of the dimension of a maximal subfield of D over the center.
 Given a field F, the Brauer equivalence classes of simple (contains only trivial two-sided ideals) associative division algebras whose center is F and which are finite-dimensional over F can be turned into a group, the Brauer group of the field F.

 One way to construct finite-dimensional associative division algebras over arbitrary fields is given by the quaternion algebras (see also quaternions).

 For infinite-dimensional associative division algebras, the most important cases are those where the space has some reasonable topology.
 See for example normed division algebras and Banach algebras.